Green Chili Breakfast Burritos

 Denver Green Chili

-These are a go-to recipe when I make a pot of my Denver Green Chili.
+These are a must-make when I make a pot of my Denver Green Chili.
 There’s just something magical about Green Chili and melty cheese that does it for me!
-And when it’s all tucked in a burrito with eggs, chorizo or breakfast sausage, along with hash brown potatoes…all cheesy & melded together inside a warm, soft, yielding tortilla!
+And when it’s tucked in a burrito with eggs (optional), sausage (breakfast or chorizo), and hash browns…and it’s all melded together inside a warm, soft, tortilla!
 YUM!

 About Green Chili Breakfast Burritos: